Butterfinger lovers everywhere: rejoice! You can now enjoy your favorite candy bar in the form of a bundt cake.

-So, my hubby just swooped by like he does whenever I’m at the computer which is sweet but I have to shoe him away because I don’t like anyone reading my words until I’m all done!
-So he got away with reading the title of the post and of course he had a comment.
-“Browns Butterfinger cake?!”
+So, while I was typing this, the Mr. just swooped by like he does whenever I’m at the computer which is sweet but I have to shoe him away because I don’t like anyone reading my words until I’m all done!
+But he got away with reading the title of the post and of course he had a comment.
+“Browns Butterfinger cake?!
 Ok, yeah I get it.
 That’s actually funny.”

 So, yes.
 We are fans of an underdog but we love it and rally behind them anyway.
 I mainly enjoy our football watching days because it’s a chance to relax at home with the family and an excuse to sit for awhile.
 I am tempted to do some laundry though today as I watch because it’s ominously staring me down from the corner over there as I write this, not folding it.